JMBQ/Honkai_Impact_3rd_menu_mod/README_EN.md

 ![image](img/01.jpg)

+## Device
+* Android vesion 9 or higher
+* If the device is rooted, you need to hide the root from the game, otherwise it may prompt "unofficial  package"

 ## Features
 * Available for this servers, including SEA, GLOBAL, JP, KR, TW, VN
 * Android 64-bit phones, no root required